 We need to understand how things work in the kingdom when it comes to wealth.
 We need to learn how to think and see things like one who is a steward in the Lord's church.
 For example:

-A. We need to realize that God owns everything and what we have, we have because of Him (rich or poor), not whatever you do not have, whatever you do have.
+A. We need to realize that God owns everything and what we have, we have because of Him (rich or poor).

 Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.